walder/Skynet-IADS/README.md

 ![Mission Editor IADS Setup](https://github.com/walder/Skynet-IADS/raw/master/images/iads-setup.png)

 ## Preparing a SAM site
-There should be one SAM site of a single type in a group.
+There should be only be one SAM site type in per group.
+If differenct SAM sites are mixed in one group distance calculation for the IADS will be mixed up.
+The skill level you set on a SAM Group is retained by Skynet.
 Make sure you name the SAM site **group** in a consistent manner with a prefix eg 'SAM-SA-2'.
 ![Mission Editor add SAM site](https://github.com/walder/Skynet-IADS/raw/master/images/add-sam-site.png)

 ## Preparing an EW radar